JeremieMary/sgap/README.md

 application and public directories are under GPL v3

-Rest of the code is under Codeigniter licence.
+Rest of the code is under Codeigniter licence as described by licence.txt